robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

       }
   }

+.. note:: Only :code:`java.util.List` is supported as varargs, not any of
+          its sub types.

 The support for variable number of arguments with Java keywords has one
 limitation: it works only when methods have one signature.
 Thus it is not possible to have Java keywords with both default values and varargs.